adnantheanalyst/GenderDiscriminationDataSet_R_Analysis/README.md

 # GenderDiscriminationDataSet_R_Analysis
-Data in file Gender Discrimination.csv contain the information about gender, experience and annual salary in $ for some employees of a company.
-We want to evaluate whether the salary differs between males and females, given the experience. <br>
+I used data in file Gender Discrimination.csv contained the information about gender, experience and annual salary in $ for some employees of a company.Because,i wanted to evaluate whether the salary differs between males and females, given the experience. <br>

 my.data <- read.csv('Gender_Discrimination.csv', sep=',') <br>

-First look at the data <br>
+First I looked at the data <br>

 my.data[1:3,] <br>
    Gender  Experience  Salary<br>